tiernano/www.geekphotographer.com/_posts/2006-07-17-iso-settings-in-digital-photography.md

 categories:
   - Uncategorized
 ---
-check out [this quick post explaing ISO settings][1] in digital photography. very handy read, and jolts the memory on how to correctly use this&#8230;
+check out [this quick post explaing ISO settings][1] in digital photography. very handy read, and jolts the memory on how to correctly use this.

-bk_keywords:350d, digital camera

  [1]: http://digital-photography-school.com/blog/iso-settings/